 I had round foam circles that I glued down first and then put the stamp on top of that.
 Or you could paint the wood circles!
 Whatever suits you and your kiddo!

 Then simply add some hot glue to the cork and attach it to the wood circles.

 Ta – da!
 That’s it!
 Make enough for the class, grab your printable tag (by clicking here), cut them out, punch a hole and tie it to the stamp with ribbon or jute twine (I had red twine left over from Christmas!)

 Want to save it for later?
-PIN it now!
+You can PIN it now if you’d like!
 Thanks so much!

 Thanks for stopping by.
 Have a creative day!